nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 After the location is created, it will then return a new CommandResult class to indicate the result of this process.

 If the userEnteredLocation already exists in the LocationList, it will return a new CommandResult class to indicate that the location already exists and could not be created.
+Likewise, if the userEnterLocation already exists in the ApplianceList, it will return a new CommandResult class to indicate that as such.
+This is to prevent duplicates name in both the ApplianceList and LocationList.

 The sequence diagram for `CreateCommand` is shown below: